michael-kricheldorf/network_metrics/README.md

  - `sudo depmod -a`

 #### Changing the USB730L to Enterprise Mode
-Note: this should only need to be done once.
-You can confirm by running the command `lsusb` and searching for the Novatel Wireless device.
-You should follow these instructions if it has a vendor:product number of `1410:9030`, if the vendor:product number is `1410:9032`, you can ignore the next steps
+ - `sudo rmmod rndis_host`, device may freeze for a few minutes or lose connection, be patient You can confirm by running the command `lsusb` and searching for the Novatel Wireless device.
+You should follow these instructions if it has a vendor:product number of `1410:9030`:

- - `sudo rmmod rndis_host`
  - `sudo usb_modeswitch -v 0x1410 -p 0x9030 -u 4`

+If the vendor:product number is `1410:9032`, call the following command:
+ - `sudo usb_modeswitch -v 0x1410 -p 0x9032 -u 4`

+Then reboot the device to ensure the changes have been made.
  - `sudo reboot` <- find other command that doesn't require a whole reboot maybe

 #### Locating the USB730L